 - Master of Education

 - Doctor of Philosophy

-Each of these degrees is at the same time a valid academic qualification in itself that enables you to take up a number of professions and future careers and a step in a three-stage course of study that can be studied consecutively.
+Each of these degrees is both a valid academic qualification in its own right that enables you to take up a number of professions and future careers and a step in a three-stage course of study that can be studied consecutively.